- today (adv.)

-- Old English todæge, to dæge "on (the) day," from to "at, on" (see to) + dæge, dative of dæg "day" (see day).
+- Old English todæge, to dæge "on (this) day," from to "at, on" (see to) + dæge, dative of dæg "day" (see day).
+Meaning "in modern times" is from c.1300.
+As a noun from 1530s.
 Generally written as two words until 16c., after which it usually was written to-day until early 20c.

-Similar constructions exist in other Germanic languages (cf. Dutch van daag "from-day," Danish and Swedish i dag "in day").
+Similar constructions exist in other Germanic languages, e.g. Dutch van daag "from-day," Danish and Swedish i dag "in day."
 German heute is from Old High German hiutu, from Proto-Germanic *hiu tagu "on (this) day," with first element from PIE pronomial stem *ki-, represented by Latin cis "on this side."